hayashiya18/lampip/README.md

 - Build Python(3.6, 3.7, 3.8)-compatible custom lambda layers using Docker and pip, and push it to AWS.

+- Reduce the package size using some approachs.
+  - [Byte-Compile](https://docs.python.org/3.8/library/compileall.html) (that remove source comments and docstrings).
+  - Remove `*.dist-info`.

 ## Requirements

 - Python3